Reporting Forms: Reimbursements & Qualifications

 For Public Defenders and Appointed Counsel:

-- Non-Capital Qualifications: Complete the "Standards E & F Qualifications Form".
+- Non-Capital Qualifications: Complete the "Standards E & F Qualification Form" (below).
 This document includes all updated standards to qualify for adult criminal trial work, juvenile, appeals, CHINS, and TPR.
 Please refer to the document to learn what training and experience is required.
-The form should be returned to your supervisor and emailed to the Commission at email@example.com.
+Instructions for submission are included on the form.

-- Capital Qualifications: Complete the "Application for Listing on the Capital Case Roster of Attorneys".
+- Capital Qualifications: Complete the "Application for Capital Case Roster" (below).
 This document includes all updated standards to become qualified for capital work.
 As you receive additional training, complete the "Report to the Commission of Capital Case Training" form.
 Please refer to the documents to learn what training and experience is required to qualify.
-The forms should be returned directly to the Commission at firstname.lastname@example.org.
+The forms should be returned directly to the Commission at email@example.com.

 For those preparing the reimbursement form: